 - locating and accessing a wide range of secondary data and/or information - using and reorganising secondary data and/or information.

-It is recommended that students are studying Advanced Mathematics when choosing Physics
+It is strongly recommended that students are studying Advanced Mathematics when choosing Physics

-HSC Examination - 3 hour examination (+ 5 minutes reading time)
+HSC Examination - 3 hour examination

 Physics, Medicine, Engineering, Pilot, Architecture, Metallurgy, Optometry, Radiography, Meteorology, Astronomy, Nuclear Physicist and Law.